RealismusModding/realismusmodding.github.io/mods/seasons/index.md

   image: /assets/img/mods/seasons/videoIcon.png
 ---

-{% lead %}
-Experience a whole new game with the Seasons mod.
-Given a complete overhaul, Farming Simulator is now more realistic, less arcade and even more fun.
-{% endlead %}

-Hello World.
-Good story.
-Blah
+{% lead %}Seasons is about more than just adding pretty textures corresponding to a season and snow.
+It is an attempt to better simulate a year in a farmer’s life.
+Nearly every aspect of Farming Simulator has been carefully rethought and rewritten from growth to weather, crop prices, loans and the vehicle maintenance system.
+It is a mod designed for the players who do not like being able to sow, harvest and sow again all in one day.{% endlead %}

 {% anchor h2 %}Video{% endanchor %}
 {% include video.html title="Farming Simulator 17 - Seasons Mod WIP - Seasonal tree textures by KimG" id="qDDurn1aO_I" duration="PT6M37S" date="2017-03-31T08:00:00+01:00" %}